aspectnz/PEX/README.md

 - Count the amount of times each program has been run as well as the total
 - Rock Paper Scissors game
 - Higher/Lower game
+- Create modules for large sets of functions
+- Finish the Documentaion (last)

 <br>